Prag8855/aab/content/guides/haftpflichtversicherung.md

 - **Piracy and copyright infringement**
     If you get in trouble for [illegally downloading movies](/guides/pirating-streaming-movies-in-germany), your liability insurance will not cover you.[^12]
 - **Locking yourself out**
     If you lock yourself out of your apartment, and you call a locksmith to open the door, your liability insurance will not pay for it.[^32] Household insurance (*[[Hausratversicherung]]*) sometimes covers locksmiths.
-[Feather](/out/feather-hausrat)'s household insurance covers locksmiths,[^13] and they speak English.
+[Muffin](/out/muffin-hausrat) sells household insurance that covers locksmiths, and they speak English.

 ## Do I really need it?